Flow Rate Calibration

 Step 3: Save the gcode and begin print

-Step 7 (optional): Rerun the test with the updated flow rate and verify your measured value and slicer values match.
-Ideally, if your slicer is set to one wall and a line with of 0.48mm, your measurement of your print should also be 0.48mm.
+Rerun the test print with your updated flow rate.
+Ideally, if your slicer is set to one wall and a line width of 0.48mm, your physical measurement should now also be exactly 0.48mm.

 4 comments